MRS ANNA HAWKINS (CHAIR)

 REVEREND FATHER RODERICK S P HINGLEY

-Father Hingley has been a priest in The Church of England for 40 years.
+Father Hingley has been a priest in The Church of England for 44 years.
 A graduate of St Chad’s College in the University of Durham he completed this Theological Training at St Stephen’s House, Oxford.
-Having moved around the country experiencing industrial, rural and urban ministry, Father Hingley has been the vicar of St Alban, Protomartyr, Romford for 25 years.
+Having moved around the country experiencing industrial, rural and urban ministry, Father Hingley has been the vicar of St Alban, Protomartyr, Romford for 29 years.
+He is the longest serving Incumbent in the Deanery of Havering.

 Engaged in the life of the local community and beyond, Father Hingley has been Chaplain to and an Executive Committee member of The Havering Chamber of Commerce and Industry since 1996.
-He has served as Chaplin to The Mayor of Havering 2012-13.
+He has served as Chaplin to The Mayor of Havering 2012-13 and 2016 – 17

 St Alban’s Romford is a leading major Commissioner of Outstanding Contemporary Ecclesiastical Art holding twenty-three Design Awards.